Forensic science: Fingerprints

 Juan Vucetich, an Argentine chief police officer, created the first method of recording the fingerprints of individuals on file.
 In 1892, after studying Galton's pattern types, Vucetich set up the world's first fingerprint bureau.
 In that same year, Francisca Rojas of Necochea was found in a house with neck injuries whilst her two sons were found dead with their throats cut.
 Rojas accused a neighbour, but despite brutal interrogation, this neighbour would not confess to the crimes.
 Inspector Alvarez, a colleague of Vucetich, went to the scene and found a bloody thumb mark on a door.
 When it was compared with Rojas' prints, it was found to be identical with her right thumb.
 She then confessed to the murder of her sons.

 A Fingerprint Bureau was established in Calcutta (Kolkata), India, in 1897, after the Council of the Governor General approved a committee report that fingerprints should be used for the classification of criminal records.
 Working in the Calcutta Anthropometric Bureau, before it became the Fingerprint Bureau, were Azizul Haque and Hem Chandra Bose.
 Haque and Bose were Indian fingerprint experts who have been credited with the primary development of a fingerprint classification system eventually named after their supervisor, Sir Edward Richard Henry.
 The Henry Classification System, co-devised by Haque and Bose, was accepted in England and Wales when the first United Kingdom Fingerprint Bureau was founded in Scotland Yard, the Metropolitan Police headquarters, London, in 1901.
 Sir Edward Richard Henry subsequently achieved improvements in dactyloscopy.

-In the United States, Dr. Henry P. DeForrest used fingerprinting in the New York Civil Service in 1902, and by December 1905, New York City Police Department Deputy Commissioner Joseph A. Faurot, an expert in the Bertillon system and a fingerprint advocate at Police Headquarters, introduced the fingerprinting of criminals to the United States.
+In the United States, Henry P. DeForrest used fingerprinting in the New York Civil Service in 1902, and by December 1905, New York City Police Department Deputy Commissioner Joseph A. Faurot, an expert in the Bertillon system and a fingerprint advocate at Police Headquarters, introduced the fingerprinting of criminals to the United States.